 Have you been considering a switch to Windows 8?
 Learn more about the different versions and pricing to decide if making that switch is in your best interest.

-How to Unhide Sheet Tabs in Excel 2010
+How to Display Sheet Tabs in Excel 2010

 If unhiding your sheets is a temporary effect, then you will be happy to know that you can simply reverse the process outlined below to go back to hiding the sheets.
 But for the purpose of showing your worksheet tabs below your Excel spreadsheet, which is the default setting, you can simply follow this procedure.